All about the Slovenian Carnival celebrations from a Slovenian.

 Like every country, my homeland Slovenia also has countless traditions and various local celebrations.
-One of my favourites is Pust, known as the Carnival in most other European countries or Fasching in Germany.
+One of my favourites is Pust, known as the Carnival in most other European countries, Mardi Gras in French or Fasching in German.
 Pust time is a time of silliness and fun, particularly beloved by children and those of us who never fully grew up in our hearts.
 It lasts for several days, during which we dress up in colourful costumes to scare the winter away with our shenanigans, hold Carnival processions and eat lots of doughnuts.

 The tradition of Pust dates back to the pre-Christian times and was celebrated by the Romans in a similar form, as they had many carnivals and holidays meant to celebrate the coming of spring and the end of the dark winter months.
 With the onset of Christianity, the Church did attempt to eradicate Pust and all such traditions, but fortunately failed and was forced to incorporate Pust into their calendar.
 As a result the Pust Sunday is now held 7 weeks before Easter, i.e. before Lent, the long Christian period of fasting.
 Since Easter shifts every year depending on the moon cycle, Pust does also.

 Pust or Carnival time is a little bit different in every country: in Slovenia the main days are Pust Sunday (Debela nedelja – fat Sunday) and Tuesday, followed by Ash Wednesday.
 Even within our tiny Slovenia the Pust traditions vary, with several distinct types of traditional costumes or Carnival creatures, all recognised as national heritage.
 The most famous ones are probably the kurents, large, loud, cow bell wielding creatures dressed in sheepskin with white bean teeth, long red tongues and hedgehog sticks hailing from the Ptuj region.